- Standard Caseload Supervision

 - violence is a choice and offenders are culpable for poor decisions and abusive conduct;

-- offenders must be made aware of the emotional, social and economic costs of their behavior; and
+- probationers must be made aware of the emotional, social and economic costs of their behavior; and

 - social and cultural beliefs can support and therefore perpetuate abuse.

-Probation officers in the unit are extensively trained in domestic violence issues.
-In addition to other probation conditions, all offenders in the unit must complete 26 weeks of domestic violence counseling, which is offered through carefully selected treatment providers.
-Probation fees are used to defray treatment costs for indigent offenders who are referred to outside agencies.
-This ensures that all offenders in the program have access to quality treatment.
-The unit also offers services for victims by providing support, referrals, and information regarding the remedies available to them from the court and social service and law enforcement agencies.
+Probation officers with this assignment are extensively trained in domestic violence issues.
+In addition to other probation conditions, the vast majority of probationers must complete 26 weeks of Partner Abuse Intervention Programming (PAIP), which is offered through carefully selected service providers.
+Probation fees are used to defray PAIP service costs for indigent probationers who are referred to outside agencies.
+This ensures that all probationers have access to quality services.

 Gang Intervention Unit

-The Gang Intervention Unit was initiated in 1991 to provide intensive supervision as well as educational and treatment services for probationers who are gang members.
+The Gang Intervention Unit provides intensive supervision as well as educational and treatment services for probationers who are gang members.
 Probation officers in the unit receive intensive gang awareness training and perform extensive fieldwork and surveillance.
 Much of their supervision strategy involves working with family members and strengthening the probationers’ ties to prosocial relationships and activities.
 Officers also work closely with the Chicago Police Department.
 An interagency agreement with CPD, which calls for the sharing of information on probationers supervised in the unit, enables police officers to assist in the monitoring of probation conditions, including curfews, and increases both departments’ awareness of gang activity.

 In addition to the standard conditions of probation, the following special conditions are mandatory for all probationers sentenced to the program: